Made by Genalex in 1948. Genalex began in 1939 and made electronic equipment up until 1958.

 (--Russia--) Russian speaker "radios"

 Russian speaker "radios".
-These were not actually radios, as they could not be tuned, but were plugged into wired Russian
+These were not actually radios, as they could not be tuned, but were plugged into wired Russian government broadcasts.

 Both black bakelite cabinets have great sunrise designs.
 The round one is very small, measuring just under 6 in (15cm).